RsbhThakur/chronos/docs/PROJECT_DESCRIPTION.md

 ## 👥 Evaluation Guide (How Judges Can Review in 5 Minutes)

 > [!IMPORTANT]
-> **NO VIDEO SUBMISSION NOTE**: Because we are submitting this project for direct, interactive jury evaluation rather than a passive recorded walkthrough video, we have engineered two distinct, fully-supported runtime modes so that judges can easily audit every single layer of the Chronos multi-agent ecosystem.
+> We have engineered two distinct, fully-supported runtime modes so that judges can easily audit every single layer of the Chronos multi-agent ecosystem.
 >
 > * **🔐 1.
 Live Google Authentication (The Complete Production Experience)**
 >   * Click **"Sign In with Google"** on the landing screen.